abdelrahman-elkady/se-tutorial/lab-2.md

 As previously mentioned the database by default will run on port 27017 and we want to use the app database, hence the url.

-You can now stop the node server in the termainl with `Ctrl+C` and restart it with `node server.js`
+You can now stop the node server in the terminal with `Ctrl+C` and restart it with `node server.js`

 ## Post Tutorial